vktr274/cnn-affect-recognition/README.md

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW - 1x Dataset - Augmented](./graphs/resnet50_training_1x_plus_aug.png)

 The notebook with the code for the last attempt with this model can be found in the [`src`](./src/) directory as [`resnet-50-imagenet-affect-better-labels-balanced.ipynb`](./src/resnet-50-imagenet-affect-better-labels-balanced.ipynb).

-#### ResNet-18 with the larger dataset with improved labels and on-the-fly augmentations

-We also tried our implementation of the ResNet-18 model with the larger dataset with improved labels and on-the-fly augmentations.

 ## Results